Many or all companies we feature compensate us. Compensation and editorial

 When you need cash for…You could use a HELOC to…

-CollegePay for tuition, fees, room and board or off-campus housing, books, a new laptop, and other expenses.
+CollegePay for college expenses such as tuition, fees, room and board or off-campus housing, books, or a new laptop.
+You can also use it to pay off student loans.

-Home improvements or repairsPurchase supplies, pay contractors’ fees, and get necessary inspections or permits.
+Home improvements or repairsPurchase supplies, pay contractors’ fees, complete landscaping projects, remodel, and get necessary inspections or permits for renovations and home repairs.
+You can also use a HELOC for new construction.

 HealthcareMake copayments or coinsurance payments, meet deductibles, purchase prescriptions, or pay medical bills insurance doesn’t cover.

-EmergenciesCover emergency veterinary bills, pay for major car repairs, fix damage to your home that insurance doesn’t cover, or fund day-to-day living expenses if you’re unable to work because of an illness or injury.
+EmergenciesCover emergency veterinary bills, pay for major car repairs, fix damage to your home that insurance doesn’t cover, or fund day-to-day living expenses if you cannot work because of an illness or injury.

 Is there anything you shouldn’t use a HELOC for?

-We advise against using a HELOC for costs that aren’t necessities (such as a vacation) because you risk losing your home if you can’t repay it.
-We also don’t recommend using borrowed money to invest if you’re not comfortable accepting the risk that goes along with it.
+We advise against using a HELOC for costs that aren’t necessities because you risk losing your home if you can’t repay it.

 Alternatives to a HELOC